 The School of Online and Extended Studies (OES) offers support services, student success initiatives, and innovation for Utica College's suite of online and non-traditional programs.
-The mission of OES is to provide Utica College students, faculty, and staff with a broad range of services, and help lead the way for future development in both the online and non-traditional learning space.
-They can be reached at (315) 792-3001 or online at www.utica.edu/oes.
+The

 Student Living & College Engagement

 Located in room 205 of Strebel Student Center, the SLCE Office works to offer programs and services for the entire campus community, as well as offers a variety of housing options for those who choose to live on campus.
 We work actively with over 80 student organizations, over 30 professionally-trained student Resident Assistants, and many more involved student leaders to make sure UC students are taking advantage of all opportunities for engagement.
 The office emails a daily newsletter, the Daysheet, which is a listing of all campus activities, as well as keeps a Google Calendar called "Student Engagement" for the campus community.
 Students seeking involvement or housing information should visit or call the office.
 The office manages all online Housing forms, Moose Match, Pioneer Place, and UticaTickets.com.
 Centro schedules and bus passes are also available in this office, as well as more information about transportation options.
 Additional information about office hours and services provided by the Office of Student Living and College Engagement can be found online at www.utica.edu/student/SLCE/home.cfm.